While the state created the prison matron position in 1885, job roles didn’t expand until the suffrage movement.

-In 1885, the state created the prison matron position, allowing women to work in prisons overseeing female inmates.
-The first statewide push for Women’s Suffrage was in 1896, but it effort failed.
+The first statewide push for Women’s Suffrage was in 1896, but the effort failed.
 In 1911, after more than a decade of campaigning and marches, women won the right to vote.

-Eventually, the first female warden was put in charge of the California Institution for Women.
 By the early 1970s, women were hired as correctional officers in men’s prisons.
-That same decade saw women entering into other prison jobs typically held by men.
+During the same decade, women began entering other prison jobs typically held by men.

 Women fought long and hard to earn the right to work alongside men in the state prison system.
 Inside CDCR looks at part of their struggle.